 - 7.1.1 The Council is committed to the principles of equality of opportunity that underpin the Equality Act 2010, both in the provision of services and in its role as an employer.
-In pursuing these commitments the Council acknowledges its statutory duties under the Act, which specifically protects people who may experience discrimination, whether direct or indirect; harassment or victimisation in the workplace. - 7.1.2 No employee, job applicant, customer or recipient of services will receive less favourable treatment than any other on any grounds including the following: Race, colour, nationality or ethnic origin, religion or belief, sex, transgender status (including gender identity), sexual orientation, marital status, age, disability or disadvantaged by conditions nor have requirements imposed which cannot be shown to be justifiable. - 7.1.3 Whilst this section refers to the Equality Act and Managing Absence it will not feature all of the protected characteristics.
+In pursuing these commitments, the Council acknowledges its statutory duties under the Act, which specifically protects people who may experience discrimination, whether direct or indirect; harassment or victimisation in the workplace. - 7.1.2 No employee, job applicant, customer or recipient of services will receive less favourable treatment than any other on any grounds including the following: Race, colour, nationality or ethnic origin, religion or belief, sex, gender reassignment, sexual orientation, marital status, age, or disability.

+7.1.3 Whilst this section refers to the Equality Act and Managing Absence it will not feature all of the protected characteristics.
 This is because with the exception as detailed below there should be no extraordinary considerations to be made whilst working through the procedure.